This post is sponsored by Evan Williams Honey. As always, all opinions are my own.

 How to Cook Steak

 A phenomenal whiskey marinade is obviously only as good as the steak that soaks it up.
 Therefore I recommend studying up on how to cook a proper steak prior to any meat kissing the flames.
 The reverse sear steak method is probably my favorite, but sometimes I feel like just keeping it simple, in which case check out How to Grill Steak.
+Alternatively, there is no reason you could not use this marinade with steak bites as well!

 Whiskey Steak Marinade